-And when you add to Pat's unprecedented success certain other facts, you have something even more remarkable.
-Because Pat's main interests in life, even now that she's a star, are her sorority house at the University of California at Los Angeles and her sisters in the bond of dear old her sisters in the bond of dear old Alpha Xi Delta.
+And when you add to Pat's unprecedented success certain other facts, you have something even more re-markable.
+Because Pat's main interests in life, even now that she's a star, are her sorority house at the University of California at Los Angeles and her sisters in the bond of dear old Alpha Xi Delta.
 Her primary concern remains her college course in Home Economics.
 Her greatest bug-bear is her struggle with chemistry.
 Her greatest good time is cooking.
 She simply doesn't realize what it means to be famous.

-N short, that Friday night when Bing Crosby discovered her (yes, it was a Friday night-silly, the way truth out-gags fiction) he discovered

-a real natural, any way you look at it.

-Friday, you see, is college night in

-Hollywood.
-Each week, after the evening fish has been duly gulped, hundreds of Southern California campus stags hustle out of their homes, hunt up their co-ed dates and descend in noisy herds to take over the better night spots, while the more sedate and night spots, while the more sedate and possibly stuffy citizens of Hollywood hug their hearths to avoid being trampled in the collegiate rush.
+N short, that Friday night when Bing Crosby discovered her (yes, it was a Friday night-silly, the way truth out-gags fiction) he discovered a real natural, any way you look at it.
+Friday, you see, is college night in Hollywood.
+Each week, after the evenoilywood.
+Each week, after the evening fish has been duly gulped, hundreds of Southern California campus stags hustle out of their homes, hunt up their co-ed dates and descend in noisy herds to take over the better night spots, while the more sedate and cossibly stuffy citizens of Hollywood. possibly stuffy citizens of Hollywood hug their hearths to avoid being trampled in the collegiate rush.
 It was just luck that Bing Crosby happened to be at the Victor Hugo cafe the night Pat Friday stepped modestly up to the microphone there and nodded to band leader Griff Williams.